-Thereafter, in December 2022, plaintiffs in the Delaware Action again amended their complaint, and defendants again moved to dismiss the Delaware Action.
+Thereafter, in December 2022, plaintiffs in the Delaware Actions again amended their complaint, and defendants again moved to dismiss the Delaware Action.
 On June 7, 2023, the Court heard oral argument on defendants' motions to dismiss.
 The Court dismissed all claims against HCAP's former independent directors but denied the motions of the remaining defendants.

-On February 26, 2024, the parties in the Delaware Action entered into a stipulation of settlement pursuant to which all claims will be dismissed with prejudice, subject to approval by the Court.
+On February 26, 2024, the parties in the Delaware Actions entered into a stipulation of settlement pursuant to which all claims will be dismissed with prejudice, subject to approval by the Court.
+On July 2, 2024, the Court held a settlement hearing and approved the settlement.
+The claims asserted against the defendants were dismissed with prejudice.
 The Company will not be responsible for paying any portion of the settlement amount, either directly or through indemnification of former officers or directors of HCAP.
-A settlement hearing is scheduled for July 2, 2024.